 - Follow instructions regarding word count, format, or other formal guidelines.
 You don't want your essay rejected on technicalities.

 Know Your Scholarship Options

 Did you know that Nitro is more than just your source of the knowledge for how to pay for college?
-Once per month our $2,000 Nitro College Scholarship will be award to someone.
+Once per month our $2,000 Nitro College Scholarship will be awarded to someone.

-It only takes a few moments and who knows?
-You might just be starting the next semester with a nice Nitro check in hand.
-And while you're at it, check out these no-essay scholarships.
+It only takes a few moments and who knows -- You might just be starting the next semester with a nice Nitro check in hand.
+While you're at it, check out these no-essay scholarships.